-Each building is primarily made up of double-occupancy bedrooms with limited options for single, triple, and quadruple-occupancy rooms.
+Each building is primarily made up of double-occupancy bedrooms with limited options for single, triple, enhanced triple, and quadruple-occupancy rooms.
 A triple room has a bunk bed (2 beds) and one non-bunked bed.
 The enhanced triple has more square footage and all 3 beds can fit on the ground.
 There is the same amount of furniture in each room.
-Each floor has a common bathroom shared amongst the residents on each floor or wing.
+Each floor has a common bathroom shared among the residents on each floor or wing.
 If you are interested in a floor that is single sex, you may make that request through the housing application.
 If you are interested in a room that is gender inclusive you may contact Kathryn Keyes, Associate Director of the Residential Center.

 Most bedrooms are approximately 12.5 feet by 16 feet, and come equipped with:

 - Wireless Internet

 For a more in-depth look at our First Year Residence Halls click HERE